VrindaJoshi/VrindaJoshi/README.md

 I love swimming, playing the trumpet, and math!

 I also love to code!
 Some cool things I've created include...
+- ✨ <a class = "current-link" style="color: white;
+    text-decoration: none;
-- ✨ <a class = "current-link" href="https://github.com/VrindaJoshi/punnetsquare">a punnet square application</a> which calculates the genotypes and phenotypes of offspring
+    font-family: 'Calibri', sans-serif;" href="https://github.com/VrindaJoshi/punnetsquare">a punnet square application</a> which calculates the genotypes and phenotypes of offspring
 - ✨ <a class = "current-link" href="https://github.com/VrindaJoshi/gr11culminating">a computer automated instructional software</a> that teaches you all about OOP (Object-Oriented Programming!)
 - ✨ <a class = "current-link" href="https://VrindaJoshi.github.io">my personal website</a>